-It may be true that in other some countries, immigrants face tragic and difficult consequences, particularly, where they did not implement the inclusive legislative, cultural, economic, and social policies that we did here in Canada, but left immigrants to fend for themselves—or worse, actively excluded and ghettoized them.
+It may be true that in other some countries, immigrants face tragic and difficult consequences — especially in countries that have not implemented the same inclusive legislative, cultural, economic, and social policies that we have here in Canada.
+In some countries, leadership have left immigrants to fend for themselves — or worse, actively excluded and ghettoized them.

 But that is not our history here.

-In fact, as noted in Part 1, by many measures, Canada has in the past few decades been more successful than any other country at welcoming immigrants and refugees culturally, economically, educationally, and politically.
+In fact, by many measures, Canada has in the past few decades been more successful than any other country at welcoming immigrants and refugees culturally, economically, educationally, and politically.

 Here are just a few of the many robust stats available that prove this: